DPhi-Space/public-documentation/docs/3-em-api/01-overview.md

 - Detect issues early in the ground test environment rather than in orbit.
 - Mimic end-to-end workflows of CG2 operations safely on Earth.

-## Docker Images, Containers, and DPhi Pods
+## Docker Images, Containers and DPhi Pods

 ### Docker Image